ExelAlfanso/ExelAlfanso/README.md

 ### About me
-I'm a Computer Science Student at University of Brawijaya
+I'm a Computer Science Student at University of Brawijaya Open to such things related to game development!
 * I like to code and make games
 * I like rock music 🎸
 * I love my dog